9a. Earth orbits Sun?

 Since then many other objects of this class have been observed, and they are known as centaurs.
 They apparently come from the Kuiper belt, whose orbits (on the long term, especially innermost ones) can be modified by Neptune's gravity and become quite eccentric, as has been demonstrated by orbital simulations on a computer.
 However, eccentric orbits are likely to be perturbed again by large planets, and some ultimately become the source of short period comets.

 In a class by itself (so far) is Sedna, a large object (1000 km or more) discovered January 2005 at a distance of 97 AU, its orbit stretching between 76 AU of the Sun (perihelion) to perhaps 1300 AU (aphelion).
-That range bridges the gap between the Kuiper belt and the Oort cloud, and no one can as yet give a convincing explanation for Sedna's existence, or estimate how many other such distant objects may exist One explanation suggests that Sedna owes its existence to an object outside the solar system.
-Another such object, discovered in 2012, is officially named VP113 (and informally "Biden", after the VP of the USA).
+That range bridges the gap between the Kuiper belt and the Oort cloud, and no one can as yet give a convincing explanation for Sedna's existence, or estimate how many other such distant objects may exist.
+One explanation suggests that Sedna owes its existence to an object outside the solar system.

 The Solar Wind

 Because the solar wind moves faster than the "Alfvén velocity" whose role is somewhat analogous to the speed of sound in the atmosphere, the first sign of the interstellar obstacle is a shock transition, the termination shock, crossed by Voyager 1 on December 15 2004 and by Voyager 2 on 30 August 2007.
 Past that shock the flow is slower ("sub-alfvénic") and denser, and the magnetic field is stronger too (though with Voyager 2, the slowing down was less pronounced than expected).
 But the flow still expands with distance, which reduces its density and field still more, ultimately causing it to stop expanding, at a boundary termed heliopause.
-Voyager 1 apparently crossed the heliopause on 25 August 2012 and entered interstellar space.
+As of 2008, the heliopause has not yet been reached and we are unsure of its properties, except that it is expected to have a front on one side and a long tail on the other, due to the motion of the solar system through interstellar space.

 Tidbit:Even without telescope, a good pair of prism binoculars (6 x 35 or 7 x 50) will show you many sky details too faint and small for the unaided eye--for instance, they help observe comets.